Wichita doesn’t really do “just one kind” of outdoors.

 Kayaking and SUP

-Boats & Bikes, located at the dock near River Vista Apartments, offers season passes and hourly rentals for kayaking and other water activities such as pedal boats and stand-up paddle boards (SUP) from May through September, depending on river conditions.
+Boats & Bikes, located at the dock near River Vista Apartments, offers hourly rentals for kayaking and other water activities such as pedal boats and stand-up paddle boards (SUP) from June 1 - August 1, 2026, depending on river conditions.
+Please note reservations are required.

 Wichita Park & Recreation also offers fun kayaking options through special tours and self-service rentals.
 Check their website for operating hours at O.J.
 Watson Park.
 For the self-service rentals, simply scan the QR code on the cage to reserve and pay for a kayak rental for a specific amount of time at that location.
 Stations are available at O.J.
 Watson Park and two locations on the Arkansas River at the Ralph Wulz Riverside Tennis Center and near the Kellogg Drive bridge.
 Find pricing and more details here.
 Remember to always check the river status here before you head out.